All Episodes

 dan friesen

-I think that this is low-key one of the more maybe educational or illuminating episodes of Alex's show that I've listened to in a long time.
+I think that this is low-key, one of the more maybe educational or illuminating episodes of Alex's show that I've listened to in a long time.

-That will probably get me labeled a witch.
+Knowing what we know in the future that will probably get me labeled a witch.

 jordan holmes